 Keep in mind that bad reviews are an opportunity for your business to respond promptly to your customer’s issues and to publicly demonstrate your high levels of customer service by turning the situation around as best you can.
 Loyal customers can (and should) be encouraged to leave positive reviews.

-What reviews platform matters most to your business?
+What review platform matters most to your business?

 If a customer is going to leave you a review – which platform would suit your business best?
 To help determine this, you will need to ask yourself what matters most to your business.